-- NE-1.10 Support regional habitat conservation efforts, including implementation of the Solano Countywide Multispecies Habitat Conservation Plan. - NE-1.11 Ensure that adverse impacts on sensitive biological resources, including special-status species, sensitive natural communities, sensitive habitat, and wetlands are avoided or mitigated to the greatest extent feasible as development takes place. - NE-1.12 In areas where development (including trails or other improvements) has the potential for adverse effects on special-status species, require project proponents to submit a study conducted by a qualified professional that identifies the presence or absence of special-status species at the proposed development site.
-If special-status species are determined by the City to be present, require incorporation of appropriate mitigation measures as part of the proposed development prior to final approval. - NE-1.13 Protect the nests of raptors and other birds when in active use, as required by State and federal regulations.
-In new development, avoid disturbance to and loss of bird nests in active use by scheduling vegetation removal and new construction during the nonnesting season or by conducting a pre-construction survey by a qualified biologist to confirm nests are absent or to define appropriate buffers until any young have successfully fledged the nest.
+NE-1.11 Support regional habitat conservation efforts, including implementation of the Solano Countywide Multispecies Habitat Conservation Plan.

-- NE-1.14 Recognize the importance of the urban forest to the natural environment in Dixon and expand the tree canopy on public and private property throughout the community. - NE-1.15 Enhance tree health and the appearance of streets and other public spaces through regular maintenance as well as tree and landscape planting and care of the existing canopy. - NE-1.16 Minimize removal of, and damage to, trees due to construction-related activities and continue to require replacement of trees, including street trees lost to new development. - NE-1.17 Require new development to provide and maintain street trees suitable to local climatic conditions.
+- NE-1.12 Ensure that adverse impacts on sensitive biological resources, including special-status species, sensitive natural communities, sensitive habitat, and wetlands are avoided or mitigated to the greatest extent feasible as development takes place. - NE-1.13 In areas where development (including trails or other improvements) has the potential for adverse effects on specialstatus species, require project proponents to submit a study conducted by a qualified professional that identifies the presence or absence of special-status species at the proposed development site.
+If special-status species are determined by the City to be present, require incorporation of appropriate mitigation measures as part of the proposed development prior to final approval. - NE-1.14 Protect the nests of raptors and other birds when in active use, as required by State and federal regulations.
+In new development, avoid disturbance to and loss of bird nests in active use by scheduling vegetation removal and new construction during the non- nesting season or by conducting a pre-construction survey by a qualified biologist to confirm nests are absent or to define appropriate buffers until any young have successfully fledged the nest. - NE-1.15 Recognize the importance of the urban forest to the natural environment in Dixon and expand the tree canopy on public and private property throughout the community. - NE-1.16 Enhance tree health and the appearance of streets and other public spaces through regular maintenance as well as tree and landscape planting and care of the existing canopy. - NE-1.17 Minimize removal of, and damage to, trees due to constructionrelated activities and continue to require replacement of trees, including street trees lost to new development. - NE-1.18 Require new development to provide and maintain street trees suitable to local climatic conditions.

-- NE-1.E Maintain a list of tree species well-adapted to local conditions and provide this information to local property owners, businesses, and developers.
-Periodically evaluate the need to update the list. - NE-1.F Explore establishing a tree planting and maintenance program in partnership with local community groups or non-profit organizations. - NE-1.G Provide on-going education for local residents, businesses, and developers regarding landscape, maintenance and irrigation practices that protect the urban forest and wildlife species.
+- NE-1.E Maintain a list of tree species well-adapted to local conditions and provide this information to local property owners, businesses, and developers. - NE-1.F Explore establishing a tree planting and maintenance program in partnership with local community groups or non-profit organizations. - NE-1.G Provide on-going education for local residents, businesses, and developers regarding landscape, maintenance and irrigation practices that protect the urban forest and wildlife species.